-Proper winter landscape maintenance sets the stage for a lush and vibrant spring.
+Proper winter landscape care and maintenance sets the stage for a lush and vibrant spring.
 Taking the right steps in January and February protects your lawn, trees, and garden from seasonal stress while ensuring they flourish when warmer weather returns.
-Here’s what you need to know to keep your landscape in top shape this winter.
+Here’s what you need to know to keep your winter landscape care plan to keep your yard in top shape.

 Key Winter Landscape Care Tasks